lastland/scala-forklift/README.rst

 A SlickMigration, which takes type-safe Slick queries (instead of SQL or arbitrary code), but still allows to show or even store the generated SQL.
 (either using a common api for getting it from different types of queries, like inserts, drops, etc. or by logging the generated queries in a rolled back transaction).
 The stored SQL could be put put in git and used itseld to apply the migration instead of running the Scala code snippet, which may give some people a feeling of more control over what is happening, especially with production databases, since they see the exact SQL not just the abstracted Slick query.

+An SqlFileMigration, which takes SQL from a file instead of a String literal.

+A Iterator which yields Migration objects based on SQL files in a certain directory, to support similar use to play's migration framework.

+Maybe a way to dump migrations as a set of SQL script files, to feed Play's migration manager.

 Upgrading to particular versions

+A way to specify that data model classes are compatible with a range of database schema versions, not only one (for more flexible upgrade processes).

 An option to NOT version generated code (by version we mean putting it into packages containing the version in the name)